 Mozaic continues to make waves in Asian cuisine, and it seems likely that we will continue to rack up awards and further accolades as we strive to be the first Michelin star restaurant in Bali.

 Mozaic Offers Michelin Restaurant Quality in Bali

-We pride ourselves on not only offering exceptional food and the perfect wines, but to be a top restaurant in every way.
-From the relaxed ambience to the beautiful backdrop of the rice fields of Bali, we offer a truly luxurious and unforgettable experience to all of our guests.
+We pride ourselves on not only offering exceptional food and the perfect wines but to receive Michelin Star restaurant in Bali status.
+From the relaxed ambiance to the beautiful backdrop of the rice fields of Bali, we offer a truly luxurious and unforgettable experience to all of our guests.

-Getting the right wine to accompany a meal not only ensures that you are able to enjoy the food, but it can further complement the flavours.
+Getting the right wine to accompany a meal not only ensures that you can enjoy the food, but it can further complement the flavors.
 We have more than 160 vintages of wine, including 20 Grand Crus.
-At Mozaic we pride ourselves on being the closest thing there is to a Michelin star restaurant in Ubud.
+At Mozaic, we pride ourselves on being the closest thing there is to a Michelin star restaurant in Ubud.